 Among all those options, some of my most memorable stays were in South Island Youth Hostel.
 The hostel is hidden in the woods on the south coast of the island and offers both dorm and private room options.
 The dorm rooms have just two bunk beds with enough space for even study desks and never feel crowded.
 They have a large reading, dining and cooking areas and I have met some amazing people during all my stays at South Island Youth Hostel in Yakushima.
 Last but not the least, the hostel is also within a walking distance to one of the best ocean side onsen in Yakushima – Hirauchi Onsen.

-Hatchi the Hostel in Kanazawa: Wonderful Stay in One of the Finest Cities in Japan
+Hatchi the Hostel in Kanazawa: stylish design in one of the finest cities in Japan

 Hatchi the Hostel in Kanazawa belongs to the Share Hotels Group, which has a wonderful selection of design hotels/hostels in Japan.
 I stayed at Hatchi the Hostel during my December 2018 visit to Kanazawa.
 I originally booked for a two nights but I loved the city and the hostel so much that I ended up staying for ten nights.